Web of Science: 7 citations, Scopus: 8 citations, Google Scholar: citations,

 Lorenzo Rivera, Julia (Universitat Autònoma de Barcelona.
 Departament de Bioquímica i de Biologia Molecular)

-Avilés, Francesc X. (Francesc Xavier) (Universitat Autònoma de Barcelona.
+Avilés, Francesc Xavier (Universitat Autònoma de Barcelona.
 Departament de Bioquímica i de Biologia Molecular)

-Fricker, Lloyd D. (Albert Einstein College of Medicine.
+Fricker, Lloyd D. (Albert Einstein College of Medicine (Nova York, Estats Units d'Amèrica).
 Department of Molecular Pharmacology)

 Date: 2017